 As an elected official, Mr. Williams has been active at the local, regional, state and national level.
-He was a founding director of the Arvada DARE Foundation, has served on the Arvada Economic Development Association board, the Jefferson Economic Council board, and the First Judicial District Community Corrections Board.
-He was elected to the Executive Board of the Colorado Municipal League in 2006, re-elected to that Board in June, 2008, and served as president in 2013-14.
-He also served on the National League of Cities Policy committee for Transportation and Infrastructure along with the First Tier Suburbs Committee.
-Marc was voted 2011 Elected Official of the Year by the Jefferson County Economic Development Corporation.
+He was a founding director of the Arvada DARE Foundation, has served on the Arvada Economic Development Association Board, the Jefferson County Economic Development Council Board and the First Judicial District Community Corrections Board.
+He was first elected to the Executive Board of the Colorado Municipal League in 2006, and served as President of CML in 2013-2014.
+Mr. Williams is the 2020 Chair of the Metro Mayors Caucus, and serves on its Executive Committee.

-Williams states that one of his most rewarding professional experiences was serving as an attorney coach to the Evergreen High School mock trial team, which won three state competitions and the National Championship.
+Williams states that one of his most rewarding professional experiences was mentoring as an attorney coach to the Evergreen High School Mock Trial Team, which won three state championships and the National Championship.